jpalardy/jpalardy.github.io/_posts/2015-10-16-how-to-shuffle-and-sample-on-the-command-line.markdown

 and to miss a problem that only happened later.

 For example, you might have a system that generates files in a directory.
-There might be hundreds or thousands of files and you just want to get a feel for their content.
+There might be hundreds or thousands of files and you only want to get a feel for their content.

 {% highlight bash %}